 Privacy Act — Delegation Order

-Pursuant to section 73 of the Privacy Act, President Maria Barrados hereby designates the Secretary General or, in his or her absence, the Secretary or the Senior ATIP Advisor, Corporate Management Branch, to exercise or perform any of the powers or, in his or her absence, the Secretary or the Senior ATIP Advisor, Corporate Management Branch, to exercise or perform any of the powers, duties and functions of the Head of the government institution vested in him by the Privacy Act.
+Pursuant to section 73 of the Privacy Act, the President of the Public Service Commission of Canada hereby designates the Secretary General Commission Secretariat or in his or her absence, the Manager of the Access to Information and Privacy Office or a Senior ATIP Analyst, Legal Service Branch, to exercise or perform any of the powers, duties or functions of the Head of the government institution vested in him by the Privacy Act.

 Appendix B - Historical Comparisons